 Social Settings

-Social Sharing - Activate this option, then check the box next to each social sharing option you want to display in the Registration page's Organizer section and on the checkout confirmation page.
+• Social sharing - Activate this option, then check the box next to each social sharing option you want to display in the Registration page's Organizer section and on the checkout confirmation page.

 💡 Keep in mind, make sure you've added your social URLs and email address on the Registration Basics page under 'Organizer Information'.

-💡 Keep in mind, if you change your Event's date or time after attendees have added it to their calendar apps, their calendars won't automatically reflect this update.
+💡 Keep in mind, if you change your Event's date or time after attendees have added it to their calendar apps, their calendars won't automatically reflect the update.
 Attendees need to either re-add the event to their calendar or manually update their calendar app.

 Language Settings